datawire/ambassador-docs/docs/edge-stack/4.0-preview/install/quickstart.md

 - [HTTP Routing][]: Learn more about how to configure routing HTTP traffic
 - [Web Application Firewalls][]: Protect your services with Web Application Firewalls.
 - [Configure Single Sign On][]: Setup authentication with a variety of identity management platforms.
-- [Rate Limiting][]: Limit the number of requests that can be made to your services.

 [Envoy Gateway]: https://github.com/envoyproxy/gateway
 [Emissary-ingress]: https://github.com/emissary-ingress/emissary